Esoteric comes from the Greek ‘esôterikos’, and was a qualification in the schools of ancient philosophers to describe followers of secret doctrines.

 The first part of the book consists of three chapters:

 - Bible: explanation of the symbolism of the Bible

 - Christic: explanation of hidden messages of the New Testament

 The book first part includes passages regarding life and inner thoughts of the narrator and the expression of his love for his hometown.

 If the analysis of Christian thought and mysticism is very present in the novel, it is only to better understand that there is no religion or dominant philosophies but a cultural and geographical adaptation of much older tradition from which the religions of East and West.
 What dominates is the explanation of the esoteric, and the search for future in an ecumenical spirit, with no particular religious connotation.

 The second part is an adventurous follow-up of the first.
-It is told in the form of a novel set over three days in 16th century Toulouse.
-(The Renaissance).
-Check what also this topic from the ACT practice test.
+It is told in the form of a novel set over three days in 16th century Toulouse (The Renaissance).
+Check also what you can learn on this topic from the ACT practice test.

 Social Studies – The Renaissance –

 The central figure describes famous people living at that time that will have to face the reality of reincarnation through a meeting with, in his view, the ideal woman.